Even if you travel just a few times a year, having either TSA PreCheck or Global Entry can make your time at the airport much better – and faster.

 The Platinum Delta SkyMiles Card started offering up to a $100 credit for either Global Entry or TSA PreCheck once every four years in January 2020.

-Additionally, the card earns 3x SkyMiles per dollar spent at both hotels and on Delta purchases, and earn 2x SkyMiles per dollar spent at both restaurants and U.S. supermarkets.
+Additionally, the card earns 3x SkyMiles per dollar spent at both hotels and on Delta purchases, and earns 2x SkyMiles per dollar spent at both restaurants and U.S. supermarkets (terms apply).

 You’ll also get a companion pass for a buy one get one free ticket each year on your cardmember anniversary.